Brunadiasmiguel/Hangman/README.md

 The final result:

-1)Win if world letters length is equal to zero
+1) Win if world letters length is equal to zero

 OR

-2)Lost if there are no more attempts left, attempts is equal to zero
+2) Lost if there are no more attempts left, attempts is equal to zero

-Finally, asked if player wants to play again
+Finally, asked if player wants to play one more time

 The is a cycle that keeps asking the user for input if there is no winner or loser yet.